 The reason that beef and lamb have such a large impact is because cows and sheep emit methane when they belch, pass gas, and when their manure is collected in large pools.
 This methane contributes a surprising amount to greenhouse gas emissions.

-While completely eliminating meat from you diet is an option to improve your health and be more sustainable, it may not be viable or desirable.
+While completely eliminating meat from your diet is an option to improve your health and be more sustainable, it may not be viable or desirable.
 If you wish to continue to eat meat as well as be healthier and more sustainable, set goals to do eat meat less frequently.
 And choose organic meats to reduce your exposure to chemicals and toxins and improve your health even further.

 Eat Sustainable Seafood

 Beyond reducing your carbon footprint by eating less meat, another sustainability issue to be mindful of related to your diet is biodiversity, particularly among the seafood that we eat.
-Seafood is a very health protein choice, filled with vital nutrients and minerals.
+Seafood is a very healthy protein choice, filled with vital nutrients and minerals.
 However, increased consumption and overfishing of many types of seafood are greatly reducing world seafood populations, pushing many toward extinction and disrupting water ecosystems.

 To allow overfished seafood the opportunity to grow and replenish their numbers, buy sustainable seafood, which is harvested in ways that don’t harm the environment or other wildlife.
 Sustainable seafood can be wild or farmed.